wiseman-timelord/BethesdaGameEspCleaner/README.md

 ### Notation
 - This version is configured for **The Elder Scrolls IV: Oblivion**, but, can be adapted for and will be released on, other xEdit-Autoclean supported games like Skyrim, Fallout 3, and New Vegas.
 - Done so far for, [Oblivion](https://www.nexusmods.com/oblivion/mods/55417).
-- "Ello NexusMods its ME"

 ### Development
-To achieve the dream of having a esp cleaner on each of the bethesda games that support it on nexus...
+- To achieve the dream of having a esp cleaner on each of the bethesda games that support it on nexus is not possible due to powershell script rejection, but, would I want anything other than powershell handling the parallel batches?
-- I would need to possibly convert it all over to python, just to pass the scanner thing?
-It seems to reject my powershell every time.
+- Alternates would be; to make it a do all bethesda games that have autoclean, type of thing, that would be excellent, but only present in Oblivion..I would need to possibly convert it all over to python, just to pass the scanner.
 - Sending people here with links would be confusing, suggesting versions of a program, that were branded towards a specific game, while main files unavailable.
 - Is it still necessary to auto-blacklist certain files?
 These may have been fixed by xedit team, especially on older games? or we would have to check the mentioned side-effects, AI research may be inadequate to find fixed bugs for autoloot.